tpaschalis/tpaschalis.github.io/_posts/2020-07-18-reaching-the-ceiling-of-single-instance-go.markdown

 - Regarding data; the hard limits on maximum allocation for slices/maps are circa ~2<sup>47</sup> (10<sup>14</sup>) elements, and 2<sup>47</sup> bytes (~140 Terabytes).
 - Regarding data; actual ceiling is memory size as it's not very easy to work with larger-than-memory datasets.
 You also pay in GC pauses and heap-related delays.

 - Regarding goroutines; they're reminiscent of green threads.
-Their overhead is 2kb of stack memory which can grow and shrink as needed.
+Their startup overhead is 2kb of stack, which grows and shrinks as needed.
 The context switching is handled in the language by swapping some registers around and should be ≤200 nsec.
 - Regarding goroutines; the hard limit on maximum stack is 1GB for 64-bit systems.
-You can launch tens of millions of goroutines (>50M in a mid-range laptop), but the constrained is the timeshare on the CPU.
-After 2xCPU threads, more and more goroutines will wait for their turn to use the CPU and perform some work.
+You can launch tens of millions of goroutines (>50M in a mid-range laptop), but the constraint is the timeshare on the CPU.
+After 2xCPU threads, goroutines will spend more time waiting for their turn to use the CPU rather than performing actual work.
 - Regarding goroutines; actual ceiling is having no access to lower-level primitives (eg. NUMA awareness) for manual optimizations, the max 1GB stack, slow GC and slow scheduling.
 - Regarding defers; the maximum amount of defers you can fit in a 1GB stack frame is ~4.8 million.
 Opening 700k files with one defer for each on an 2014 laptop takes <4.5 seconds, ~220MB of RAM.

 - Regarding net/http; all requests are launched into new goroutines before reaching your handlers.
-Thread safety is not guaranteed, so you should pay attention. net/http can handle up to ~90-100k requests per second on a 4-core machine.
+Thread safety is not guaranteed, so you should pay attention. net/http can handle up to ~90-100k empty requests per second on a 4-core machine.
+On the same 4-core machine, net/http handles 45-50k req/sec when serving a 200kb file.
 For comparison, StackOverflow, the 40th most visited website worldwide peaks at about 4k req/sec.

 - Regarding the Garbage Collector; has increased by leaps and bounds since the Go 1.4/1.5 days.
 Current iteration is a concurrent mark-and-sweep GC.
 - Regarding the Garbage Collector; Service-Level Objectives dictate its behavior.
-Sub-nanosecond pauses (max 500µsec pause/cycle, usually lower than 100μsec), 25% of available CPU cores used, GC cost kept in linear proportion to the allocation cost.
+Sub-nanosecond pauses (max 500μsec pause/cycle, usually lower than 100μsec), 25% of available CPU cores used, GC cost kept in linear proportion to the allocation cost.

 - Regarding channels; maximum size of message (channel data type) is 64kb.
 Maximum buffer size and allocation are similar to the data limits i.e. circa ~2<sup>47</sup> (10<sup>14</sup>) elements, and 2<sup>47</sup> bytes (~140 Terabytes)
-- Regarding channels; maximum ~18-20 million messages/sec for buffered, ~5.5 million messages/sec for unbuffered ones.
+- Regarding channels; maximum throughput ~18-20 million messages/sec for buffered, ~5.5 million messages/sec for unbuffered ones.
 If that's too restrictive, a Mutex lock/unlock is ~4 times faster.
-- Regarding channels; limited by memory size, as allocation happens up-front for buffered channels.
+- Regarding channels; limited by memory size, as allocation happens upfront for buffered channels.

 ## Transcript